MustafaYagizKaragoz/MustafaYagizKaragoz/README.md

 - **Continuous Learning:** Keeping up with the latest research and advancements in the field of deep learning.

 ## 🌱 What I'm Learning
-- **Advanced Neural Networks:** Exploring architectures like GANs, RNNs, and Transformers.
+- **Computer Vision:** Focusing on image classification, segmentation, and object detection using state-of-the-art models like YOLO, U-Net, and ViT.
 - **TensorFlow and PyTorch:** Mastering popular deep learning frameworks.
 - **AI Ethics and Fairness:** Understanding the ethical implications and ensuring fairness in AI models.